MarcAntoineRaymond/GomenHashai/README.md

 config:
   # -- Path to the digests mapping file
   digestsMappingFile: "/etc/gomenhashai/digests/digests_mapping.yaml"
+  # -- Mode to fetch digests from image registry instead of secret
+  fetchDigests: false
   # -- List of images to skip, can contain regex ex: ".*redis:.*"
   exemptions: []
   # -- If the image in the mapping does not have a tag it will be used as default for this image if the container is using a tag that is not in the mapping